pknipp/rotating-body/README.md

 ```
 let vectors = new EigenvalueDecomposition(new Matrix(mat)).eigenvectorMatrix.transpose().data;
 ```
-The <tt>vectors</tt> array contains the three eigenvectors of <tt>mat</tt>, but we only want the eigenvector whose eigenvalue equals 1, ie the vector <tt>vec</tt> with the property that <tt>mat><vec></tt> = <vec>.
+The <tt>vectors</tt> array contains the three eigenvectors of <tt>mat</tt>, but I only need the eigenvector whose eigenvalue equals 1, ie the vector <tt>vec</tt> with the property that <tt>mat&middot;vec</tt> = <tt>vec</tt>.
 This is accomplished by the following lines in <tt>rotate</tt>.
 ```
 let dVectors = vectors.map(vector => mult1(mat, vector).map((comp, i) => comp - vector[i]));
 let mags = dVectors.map(dVector => dVector.reduce((mag, comp) => mag + comp * comp, 0));
 let min = mags.reduce((min, mag, i) => mag < min[1] ? [i, mag] : min, [-1, Infinity]);
 let axisVec = vectors[min[0]];
 ```
 Recall that the earlier formula used for the rotation <tt>angle</tt> only provides its absolute value.
-In order to determine I need to (1) define a vector (<tt>Vec</tt>) which is perpendicular to the rotation axis, (2) rotate that vector by multiplying it by the rotation matrix <tt>mat</tt>, (3) evaluate the cross-product of those two vectors, which'll then point either parallel to or antiparallel to the rotation axis, and (4) determine the dot product of that cross-product with the rotation-axis vector.
-The dot product will be either +/-1, and that'll dictate whether or not <tt>angle</tt> needs to get multiplied by the same factor.
+In order to determine whether to multiply its absolute value by -1 I need to (1) define a vector (<tt>Vec</tt>) which is perpendicular to the rotation axis, (2) rotate that vector by multiplying it by the rotation matrix <tt>mat</tt>, (3) evaluate the cross-product of those two vectors, which'll then point either parallel to or antiparallel to the rotation axis, and (4) determine the dot product of that cross-product with the rotation-axis vector.
+The dot product will be either +/-1, ie the factor by which I'll need to multiply <tt>angle</tt>.
 ```
 let vec = vectors[(min[0] + 1) % 3];
 let rVec = mult1(mat, vec);